cjavdev/twilio-tinker-time/01-understanding-sdks.md

 more APIs.
 So when developers use an SDK, they're often directly interacting with its included API(s).

-**Method names in SDKs**: The actual functions or methods that developers call when using an SDK can be considered the SDK's API.
+**Method names in SDKs**: The actual functions or methods developers call when using an SDK can be considered the SDK's API.
 For instance, if you're using a game development SDK, the function to draw an object on the screen is part of the SDK's API.